MarcinOrlowski/DateTimeTemplate/README.md

  If you use other jitpack hosted artefacts, then you have this already and this step can safely be skipped.

- Next, edit your module's `build.gradle` and add the following as your dependency:
+ Next, edit your module's `build.gradle` and add the following as your dependency (**NOTE: ensure you use recent version number!** See [releases](https://github.com/MarcinOrlowski/datetimetemplate/releases)):

-    compile 'com.github.MarcinOrlowski:datetimetemplate:1.0.0'
+    compile 'com.github.MarcinOrlowski:datetimetemplate:1.1.0'

 Placeholders